-Scores Answers are given on a 1 to 6 scale which is then converted to a 0 to 10 scale where 0 is the highest level of perceived corruption and 10 is the lowest. https://www.imd.org/uupload/imd.website/wcc/Survey_Explanation.pdf Country coverage 63 countries/territories around the world were scored in 2017.
-Data availability The IMD WCY has been published annually since 1989.
+Answers are given on a 1 to 6 scale, which is then converted to a 0 to 10 scale where 0 is the highest level of perceived corruption and 10 is the lowest.

+64 countries/territories around the world were scored in 2023 Russia and Ukraine were not assessed in the latest edition, but Kuwait was added this year.

-The data was collected from February to April 2017.
+The IMD WCY has been published annually since 1989.
+The data was collected from February to May 2023.